Aromatherapy vs Holistic Aromatherapy: What is the Difference?

 This technology, created in the 1970s in France, is known as energetic aromatherapy, the first holistic and natural aesthetic practice.

 It enabled an early understanding of the link between liver balance and skin sebum regulation, aiding in developing protocols for blackheads.
-It also incorporates the relationship between blood activity, skin sensitivity, and pH balance.
+It also incorporates the relationship between the skin's energetic circulation, skin sensitivity, and pH balance.

 These simple examples illustrate the vast potential of holistic aromatherapy technique development and its ongoing research to maintain high technicality and effectiveness levels.